Welcome to today's edition of the Rush 24-7 podcast.

 It responds to crime in order to try to protect lives, not to take them.

-Speaking of President Obama, and it's part of show prep today, I uh I found a story from March, I think, of two thousand fifteen, uh, in which President Obama welcomed two founders of Black Lives Matter to the White House and commemorated them and their efforts and praised them as being better organizers than he is.
+Speaking of President Obama, as part of show prep today, I found a story from March, I think, of 2015 in which President Obama welcomed two founders of Black Lives Matter to the White House and commemorated them and their efforts and praised them as being better organizers than he is.

 They're a terrorist group.